-3.1.16 Fuel oil systems are to be fitted with when fuel oil overflow tank is fitted, a high level alarm or a sight glass is to be fitted and daily service tank is to be fitted with a low level alarm with a local indication.
+3.1.16 Fuel oil systems are to be fitted with when fuel oil overflow tank is fitted, a high level alarm or a sight glass is to be fitted and daily service tank is to be fitted

 3.1.17 The remote control arrangement of valves fitted on fuel oil tanks is to comply with 4.6.1.
 The positions of the remote controls are also to comply with TL Rules for Automation.